MinecraftU/mcu-curriculum/server_instructions/server_instructions.md

 This is a whitelisted server.
 To be added to the server email your username to info@minecraftu.org.
 This server is recommended for students who have completed Level 4 of the Minecraft U curriculum or are familiar with ComputerCraft.
 It is a survival world.

+---

+MultiMC instances for all of our servers can be downloaded [here](https://drive.google.com/drive/folders/1iFEHelj_f6AewnWqjkmtoQWgSm-0kJyt?usp=sharing).